maxmind/minfraud-api-java/README.md

 To use the Report Transactions API, create a new `TransactionReport` object.
-A valid tag at least one of the following are required arguments: IP address, maxmind ID, minfraud ID, transaction ID.
+A valid tag at least one of the following are required arguments: IP address, MaxMind ID, minFraud ID, or transaction ID.
 Additional parameters may also be set, as documented below.

 If the report is successful, nothing is returned.
 If the report fails, an exception with be thrown.